oktadev/okta-node-express-typescript-react-example/README.md

 This example app shows how to create a simple real-time chat server using Node and TypeScript, as well as a frontend to interact with it using React.
 This uses Okta for authentication.

+Please read [Build a Node.js API with TypeScript](https://developer.okta.com/blog/2019/05/07/nodejs-typescript-api) to see how this example was built.

 **Prerequisites**: [Node.js](https://nodejs.org/en/).

 ## Getting Started